lynnfaraday/aresmush.com/archive/server-config.md

 - config
 ---

-This article helps you determine what configuration information to use when performing the [Basic Game Configuration](/tutorials/install/basic-config).
+This article helps you determine what configuration information to use when [Installing the Game](/tutorials/install/install-game).

 ## Database Host